-To obtain highest purity, first determine the optimal concentration of imidazole for sample loading, washing and elution, see Chapter 7 Optimization, on page 17.
+To obtain highest purity, first determine the optimal concentration of imidazole for sample loading, washing and elution, see Chapter 7.

 When maximum binding and yield of the histidine-tagged protein (rather than purity) is the main objective, choose a low imidazole concentration for binding and wash, even if that concentration in some cases may lead to suboptimal purity.